 Tea Set

-This tea set is perfection.
+This gender neutral tea set is perfection.
 Use it in the bathtub, at a snack table, on a picnic blanket, or outside.
 The sky is the limit.
-It cleans great in the dishwashers – total 10/10 toy.
+It cleans great in the dishwashers – a total 10/10 toy.
+All kids benefit from tea parties.

 Castle Play Set